If you park your car with a valet and it gets damaged, the parking/valet company will be at fault.

 - Direct and primary insurance obligates a parking company’s insurer to fix damage caused when your vehicle is in the hands of a parking valet, regardless of who is at fault.

-For example, if the valet’s employer has legal liability insurance and an employee is rear-ended while driving your car, the parking-lot company’s insurance will not pay.
+For example, if the valet’s employer has legal liability insurance and an employee is rear-ended while driving your car, the parking lot company’s insurance will not pay.
 But if the company’s insurance is the direct-and-primary type, you’re covered no matter who is to blame.
-In that case, the parking company’s insurance pays up, decides who was at fault and gets reimbursed from the other driver’s insurance if necessary.
+In that case, the parking company’s insurance pays up, decides who was at fault, and reimburses the other driver’s insurance if necessary.

 Will your insurance pay?

 States don’t require parking companies to have insurance.
-Some cities do.
-Others do not.
+Some cities do, but others do not.
 Los Angeles, for example, requires a police permit, business license, insurance and a parking lot license bond from parking company operators, Phillips says.
 Other cities may regulate parking lot companies only where they operate on public property.

 Of course, that assumes you carry collision coverage.

-If you do have it, you can make life easier by filing the insurance claim on your own policy and letting your insurer pursue the parking-lot company for reimbursement, says Penny Gusner, consumer analyst for CarInsurance.com.
+If you do have it, you can make life easier by filing the insurance claim on your own policy and letting your insurer pursue the parking lot company for reimbursement.
 In that case, you’ll have to pay the deductible, but you’ll get it back from your insurer if the valet or parking company is at fault.